newtfire/textAnalysis-Hub/Class-Examples/invisible_xml/ixml-ex1.md

 * your Invisible XML grammar (.ixml)
 * the output XML (.xml) if you were successful)
-* a message in the text box if you weren't successful indicating what's wrong and what you attempted to fix it.
+* a message in the text box on how this went, if you produced ambiguous XML, or (if you weren't successful with outputting XML) indicating what's wrong and what you attempted to fix it.